You can find 3D models of Asteroidea here.

 Sea stars inhabit all our world’s oceans from the tropics to the poles.
 Living asteroids have been lumped together and called Neoasteroidea because of their differences from Paleozoic forms.

 The body of a sea star is made of a central disk with arms radiating outwards, each referred to as a ray.
 Sea stars commonly have five rays, but some species have far more and these are often in multiples of five, up to fifty or more.
-Sea stars have an endoskeleton made up of calcitic ossicles, which preserves well if dried out or buried quickly before breaking apart.
+Sea stars have an endoskeleton made up of calcareous ossicles, which preserves well if dried out or buried quickly before breaking apart.
 If you’ve ever held a dried-out sea star, you are holding the internal skeleton, just like the one shown below.

 Some of the other terms applied to sea star morphology are labeled on the figure and 3D model below.